convissor/new_york_state_of_health_spreadsheet/README.md

 that information would be prominently displayed on the home page.
 Nope.
 It's nowhere in the homepage's main body or FAQ.  _Some_ of the info is shown periodically in the tiny "news" scroll at the top of the page.
+Even worse, when trying to log in during the 2016 open enrollment period, a popup is displayed saying the _2015_ open enrollment ended.
+Sigh.

 The exchange gives me 88 health insurance plans to choose from.
 That's a _lot_ of stuff to think about.
-But the site only allows comparing three plans at a time, and it only compares a few datapoints.
+You can enter (a sadly limited set of) search criteria to trim down the number of plans to examine.
+Then you click on a plan to view its details.
+When you're ready to look at the next plan, clicking the "Return to Plan List" takes you back to the...
+GAAAAAHHH!
+The list's search criteria and pagination are lost and you're back at the first page of all the plans.

-As a computer programmer and data lover I kept thinking "For heaven's sake, give me a spreadsheet!!!"
+As a computer programmer and data lover I kept screaming (mostly) in my mind "For heaven's sake, give me a spreadsheet!!!"
 But the exchange's website doesn't seem to have that option.
 So I took it upon myself.
-Behold!

 ## 2016 Open Enrollment Dates